hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 Understand the command "read" as something new.
 Understand "read [something]" and "read what's on [something]" as reading.
 Reading is an action applying to one thing.
 Understand the command "tear" as something new.
 Understand "tear [something]" as tearing.
 Tearing is an action applying to one thing.
 Understand "shred [something]" as tearing.
 Understand "tap [something]" as touching.
 Understand the command "kill" as something new.
-Understand "kill [something]" as killing.
+Understand "kill [someone]" as killing.
 Killing is an action applying to one thing.
+Understand "die" as sleeping.
 [Start]
 When play begins:
 	now the command prompt is "What do you do this moment? >";